LivingLegacyMedia/vowbound/chapter_12.md

 "Why?"
 Mira's voice broke.
 "Why couldn't you have freed him?
 You freed a hundred people—why not him?"

-"Because I severed his tether weeks ago," Cassian said quietly.
+"Because I severed his tether days ago," Cassian said quietly.
 "When I pulled him out of the network in that tent.
 He wasn't bound anymore.
 Wasn't part of the Hollow like the others."

 "So your first rescue damned him?"
 Mira's voice rose, sharp with anger and grief.
 "If you'd just left him alone, left him hollow and suffering for a few more weeks, he would have been freed with the others?
 He'd be whole right now?"

 The words hit like a physical blow.
 Cassian had saved Torin early—partially, incompletely—and that act of mercy had excluded him from the complete restoration later.
 If he'd done nothing, waited, let Torin suffer in the network just a little longer...

-"Perhaps," Cassian admitted.
-The truth was too stark to soften.
-"If I'd left him hollow, he might have been freed with the others."
+But he caught himself.
+The logic was tempting but incomplete.

+"Maybe," Cassian said slowly.
+"But it was only because we rescued him that Draven was able to send you that message—it's why you stole the coin—and it's why I was able to free the hundred.
+If we'd left him hollow, perhaps none of that would have happened."
+He met her eyes.
+"I don't know what would have happened, Mira.
+I only know what did happen.
+What did happen is that I tried to save your brother, and it wasn't enough."

 Mira stared at him.
 Then she laughed—a broken, desperate sound.
-"So my brother is uniquely damned.
+"So my brother is damned.
 Not hollow enough to be freed.
 Not whole enough to be human.
 Trapped in some middle state because you—" She stopped, breathing hard.
 "Because we both tried to save him too soon."

-"I can fix this," Cassian said.
-But even as he spoke, he wasn't sure it was true.
+"I can still try to help him," Cassian said.
+But even as he spoke, he wasn't sure how much he could really do.

 Mira whirled on him.
 "Can you?
 Because it seems like every time you 'fix' something, you break it in new ways.
 You pulled him from the network—great.
 Now he's stuck.
 You freed a hundred Hollow—wonderful.
 But not him.
 So what's your next brilliant solution?
 Wait another few months and hope a third option presents itself?"